casper-network/docs/source/docs/casper/developers/prerequisites.md

 :::caution

-Casper Network does not officially support `macOS`.
+Casper does not officially support `macOS`.
 If you encounter any problems, reach out to the community on [Telegram](https://t.me/casperblockchain) or [Discord](https://discord.com/invite/Q38s3Vh).

 :::